William Heneker: Military thought

 In 1907 Heneker published a book examining tactical innovation in small wars titled Bush Warfare.
-The first serious analysis of the characteristics of small wars since the 1896 publication of British Army Lieutenant Colonel Calwell's Small Wars, Heneker's own study became required reading and a resource for all commanders until new doctrinal publications appeared in the 1930s.
+The first serious analysis of the characteristics of small wars since the 1896 publication of British Army Lieutenant Colonel Callwell's Small Wars, Heneker's own study became required reading and a resource for all commanders until new doctrinal publications appeared in the 1930s.
 In 2007, Canadian military historian Andrew Godefroy edited a new edition of Bush Warfare in honour of the centenary of its original publication.

 First World War

-Temporary Brigadier General William Heneker was assigned to active duty in Europe at the outbreak of the First World War.
-He commanded the 54th Infantry Brigade, British Expeditionary Force from 13 March to 14 December 1915.
+Several months after the outbreak of war, Heneker was finally assigned to active duty in Europe.
+After being promoted to the temporary rank of brigadier general in March 1915 he assumed command of the 18th (Eastern) Division's 54th Infantry Brigade, British Expeditionary Force from 13 March to 14 December 1915.
 During this period, he was severely wounded, but managed to recover well enough from his injuries to return to front line service.
-Heneker received his substantial promotion to colonel on 10 April 1916, though he retained his temporary appointment as brigadier.
+Heneker received his substantive promotion to colonel on 10 April 1916, though he retained his temporary appointment as brigadier general.
 Anxious to return to command, he was appointed to lead the 190th Infantry Brigade, Royal Naval Division, in France from 29 October to 8 December 1916.

-Heneker's next appointment was to the command of the 8th Infantry Division, which he led from 9 December 1916 until the end of the war.
+Heneker's next appointment was to the command of the 8th Division, which he led from 9 December 1916 until March 1919, in succession to Major General Havelock Hudson.
+As a result of new position he was promoted to temporary major general, having risen from lieutenant colonel to temporary major general in twenty-nine months.
 He was promoted to substantive major general on 3 June 1917, commensurate with his new responsibilities.

 Despite a tenacious defence during the 1918 German spring offensive, Major General Heneker's division was overrun at the First Battle of Villers-Bretonneux.
-Fortunately Sir Thomas William Glasgow's 13th Brigade (Australia), and Harold Elliott's 15th Brigade (Australia), managed to recapture the location on 25 April 1918, and this feat of arms was later described by Lieutenant General Sir John Monash, commander of the Australian Corps, as the turning-point of the war.
-For his war service, Heneker was made a Commandeur of the Legion of Honour in 1918, and a Knight Commander of the Order of the Bath in 1919.
+Fortunately Sir Thomas William Glasgow's 13th Brigade (Australia), and Harold Elliott's 15th Brigade (Australia), managed to recapture the location on 25 April 1918, and this feat of arms was later described by Lieutenant General Sir John Monash, commander of the Australian Corps, as the turning point of the war.

+For his war service, Heneker was made a Companion of the Order of the Bath in January 1918, Commandeur of the Legion of Honour in 1918, and a Knight Commander of the Order of the Bath in 1919.